lucasliown/Asp.net-project/README.md

   * BillPay
     <br>Page shows the user their currently scheduled bills to be paid and includes a link to create a new entry.
 Additionally,there is an option to modify a scheduled bill, including the ability to cancel a payment
  * Asp.net Core WebApi project(Admin web application)
    * View transaction history
     <br>View transaction history for an account.
-Web page able to generate a table displaying the transaction history for an account within a specified start date and end date period
+Web page able to generate a table displaying the transaction history for an account within a specified start date and end date period.
    * Modify user's profile
     <br>admin able to Modify a customer’s profile details Name, TFN, Address, Suburb, State, Postcode and Mobile.
    * Lock and unlock a customer’s login
     <br>Once locked the customer should not be able to login to the Customer Website until unlocked by an admin.
    * Block and unblock scheduled payments
      <br>Blocked bills can displayed as “Blocked” within the BillPay list on the Customer Website.
 The customer cannot unblock the payment, although the customer can delete the bill if desired.
 When a scheduled payment is blocked it should not run until unblocked by an admin.